FAQ (frequently asked questions)

 - A multi-line text field is intended for any field where you expect to have longer text values.
 Any field where you expect values to contain multiple sentences or multiple paragraphs should definitely be defined as a multi-line text field.
 Only multi-line text fields can be edited in separate, larger editing windows (by requesting this from the field's options menu)

 Other than these data-entry/editing differences, all three text data types are the same.
 They are all used to hold text (of any length), they all can contain formatted text (bold, italics, etc.), jump-to links or any of the special hyperlinks supported by Recollector.
 Remember that you can change the data type of a field at any time.
 So if you have a field that you defined as a short text, but you find that in the data-entry/editing window the actual values you are entering are longer than what conveniently fits, choose Modify Fields or Image Directory from the Edit menu and change the data type for this field to be a one-line text field (or multi-line text field, if needed).
 See the next FAQ for more information on changing field definitions.Can I modify the field definitions of my collection after I have begun to add data records?

 Yes.
 The "schema" of your collection database is not set in stone, and you can make changes to it at any time.
 Choose Modify Fields or Image Directory from the Edit menu of the collection window.
-(If you are using the Windows version of Recollector, you will be warned that the program will close the currently open collection before it can make modifications to its fields.
-The collection window will be automatically re-opened when you have finished making changes to your field definitions.)
 The Modify Fields dialog lets you change your field definitions: You can add, rename, change type, or delete fields.
 (If you delete fields you will be warned that any current data present in a deleted field will be lost when the collection is written out.)

 The Windows and Macintosh versions of Recollector handle undoing and reverting changes somewhat differently.